laurencedawson/sync-for-reddit/README.md

 ### Comments
 	- Design & make new comments navigation toolbar
-	- Make comments have their own menu resource

 ### Drawer
 	- Add in night mode changer to the drawer

-### Chipbar
-	- Hook up new chipbar!!
-	- Check if streamable posts are considered video

 ### Drawer
 	- Add in account changer